mrkkrj/TrianglePP/README.md

 The code is now ported to x64 Windows.
 The project file was updated to Visual Studio 2015/2019, the x64 target was added, and the asserts & crashes when running the example program were fixed.

-*CMake* support for both the example program and the GUI demonstrator were added recently and they work on both Linux and Windows.
+*CMake* support for both the example program and the GUI demonstrator were added later on and they work on both Linux and Windows.
 Also some basic Catch2 tests were added.

-Support for reading and writing of *Triangle*'s file formats was also added (**Caution:** not yet complete!).
+Support for reading and writing of *Triangle*'s file formats and input data sanitizarion were also added recently.

 ## Usage:

 For usage patterns see the examples in the *trpp_example.cpp* source file.
 The interface of the *trpp*-wrapper is defined in the *tpp_inteface.hpp* header file.
-Basic usage example is shown in the code snippet below:
+A (very) basic usage example is shown in the code snippet below:

     // prepare input
     std::vector<Delaunay::Point> delaunayInput;